Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Are students receiving refunds for coursework due to program transition issues?

-This is a local college decision.
 Contact your local community college for information about refunds due to transition issues related to the COVID-19 pandemic.

-Transitional Math
+Transitional Instruction

 [top]